lksrmp/paw_structure/docs/Usage.rst

 :-i: integrate RDF to obtain the coordination number :-fwhm: peak detection and analysis
-:-p: show interactive graph of radial distribution function :-l [width fraction]: PDF output in LaTeX font, width of document in pts and fraction of this width; defaults given for beamer and thesis
+:-s [shift]: shift each graph compared to the previous one :-p: show interactive graph of radial distribution function :-l [width fraction]: PDF output in LaTeX font, width of document in pts and fraction of this width; defaults given for beamer and thesis
 :-x [xmin xmax]: select range for x axis of plot